Sarada1234-github/javascript-5.0/01-basic-js/readme.md

        3.REDECLARATION:-
        -VAR:- you can redeclare a VAR within the same scope without any iisues.
        -LET:- redeclaring a let variable in the same scope results  a SYNTAXERROR.
 2. difference betwwen var and const.
-       In JavaScript, var and const are both used to declare variables, but they have significant differences in terms of scope, mutability, hoisting, and redeclaration.
-Here's a detailed comparison:

 SCOPE:-
 - VAR:- Function-scoped.
 A variable declared with var is accessible throughout the entire function in which it is declared.